 Plus, higher amounts of protein and fiber win out over both regular and whole wheat flour, keeping you satiated longer.
 Oat’s soluble and insoluble fiber reduces blood sugar and cholesterol levels.

-It is also more cost-effective than typical gluten-free flours, such as almond flour, coconut flour, or a quality all-purpose gluten-free flour.
-If you are not gluten intolerant, use any plain oatmeal on hand and blend into a fine powder.
+It is also more cost-effective than typical GF flours, such as almond flour, coconut flour, or a quality all-purpose gluten-free flour.
+If you are not gluten intolerant, use any plain oatmeal and make your own oat flour by blending into a fine powder.
 To assure 100% oat flour without cross-contamination, be sure to use certified gluten-free oats.

 Best oat flour recipes